clowwindy/ShadowVPN/README.md

 - If you are using Windows, the IP address of TUN/TAP device `tunip` is required to be specified in the conf file.

-Notice ShadowVPN is a peer-to-peer VPN, which means you'll have one server for one client.
-If you have multiple clients, you should start multiple server instances, which can be controlled by different configuration files via `-c` argument.
-Make sure to use different IP for each instance in each `up` and `down` scripts.

 Usage
 -----